You never know what you may find at a rummage sale, garage sale, yard sale, estate sale, tag sale--

 I found this scrap of artwork hiding between the front image which was not going to be kept and the backing paper!
 What a thrill!
 I immediately smiled.
 I immediately wondered about this beauty as I held the fragile paper in my hand.
 Who drew it?
 How long ago?
 Was she a real person or the imagination of the artist?

 The torn edges on two sides were wonderful.
 The discoloration almost magical the way it forms an oval around her.
-I was so excited that my 50 cents had revealed such treasure beyond the tiny wooden frame.
+I was so excited that my find had revealed such treasure beyond the tiny wooden frame.
+No markings nor signature appear anywhere on it.

 She had, all this time, waited patiently for me to rediscover her after rescuing her from the sale.